dannncampos/sort-packages/README.md

 Implement the function sort(width, height, length, mass).
 (units are centimeters for the dimensions and kilogram for the mass).
 This function must return a string: the name of the stack where the package should go.

+## Prerequisites

+- Python 3.x

+## Running Tests
+The tests for the sort function are written using Python's built-in unittest framework.
+To run the tests, follow these steps:

+BASH

+'''python -m unittest .\test_sort_packages.py'''

+## Usage
+The sort function is defined in the sort_packages.py

+'''python sort_packages.py'''

+Follow the instruction for the input in the screen.